nbs-offline/nbs-offline/README.md

 # NBS Offline V63

-An offline client that supports Android and iOS.

-"If it works it works" - me, 2025
+An offline client for the latest version of the game.
+The code is dogshit.

 ## Credits